Welcome to CPSC 110

 Labs will meet throughout the term as shown on the Schedule page.
 You must go to the lab section for which you are registered.

-Except for the first week every lab involves pre-lab work.
+Except for the first lab, every lab involves pre-lab work.
 You will need to read the lab material ahead of lab, and do the pre-lab work before coming to lab.
 You can get the pre-lab material by following the links from the Syllabus page.
 Please do not work on the main lab material prior to your lab section.
 You're intended to be working on the main lab during your scheduled lab time.

 The intended grading scheme for this course is as follows: